 The treetop adventure is for bigger kids and adults who like to climb and swing.
 The park promises fun for all levels on several zip lines, rope and swing courses, pirates nets, and bridges.

-If you go: Boler Mountain is easy to reach because it located in the middle of a residential area in Byron.
-They are open in 2021 between 10 am and 4 pm.
-The tickets for various courses cost between $25 and $53.00 + tax per person.
+Depending on what you choose, tickets for various courses cost between $30 and $60.00 + tax per person.
 You should reserve around three hours for this fun and sporty activity.
 You can book your visit via their website.

 Address: 689 Griffith Street, London, Ontario